Skip to content

 Index

-An adjustable rate mortgage interest rate increases and decreases based on publicly published indexes.
-ARMS are based on different indexes including:
+An adjustable-rate mortgage interest rate increases and decreases based on publicly published indexes.
+ARMs are based on different indexes including:

 • United States Treasury Bills (T-bills)